genesys-samples/Architect_IVR_Data-Actions/content/020-Getting-Started/30_Actions.md

 ## Built-in and Custom Actions

+As mentioned, one of the most powerful tools in scripting is the ability to invoke APIs of internal or external platforms.
+These allow the ability get, update, create or delete resources from the agent perspective in a very transparent manner.

 By navigating to the Play/Action icon on the upper right, we can see a list of all built in actions and have the ability to create custom actions.

 The script editor has various built-in actions that can be mapped to different constructors, such as transfer, change page etc. For this workshop, we will be creating a custom action by selecting the "**+**" icon.